Amended November 09, 2023

 Questions or Data Removal

 You have the right to access your personal data which resides in our system.
 Should you have any questions, complaints, or wish to correct or amend inaccurate information, or wish to have your information deleted from our system, please use firstname.lastname@example.org.
 Removing your name and email address from our system will also remove the ability of the potential employer to see your name or to contact you.
 However, please recognize that if you proceed to apply for a job with this employer you will be supplying to the employer additional personal information which is not entered into our system and cannot be deleted by us.
 If requested to remove data, we will respond within a reasonable timeframe.

 Future Policy Amendment

-This Policy may be amended from time to time, consistent with EU GDPR regulations, with the Privacy Shield Principles and with other applicable data protection and privacy laws and principles.
+This Policy may be amended from time to time, consistent with EU GDPR regulations, with the EU-U.S. Data Privacy Framework Principles, the Swiss-U.S. Data Privacy Framework Principles, and with other applicable data protection and privacy laws and principles.
 We will make users of our application aware of changes to this policy either by posting to our website, through email, or other means.
 We will notify those who share personal data with us if we make changes that materially affect the way we handle personal data previously collected, and we will allow them to choose whether their data may be used in any materially different manner.